gbmhunter/blog/content/pages/pcb-design/pads-vias-holes/_index.md

 The image below shows a a direct-connect style pad on the left, and a thermal relief style pad on the right.

-{{< figure src="/images/2015/01/pads-with-direct-connect-and-thermal-relief.png" width="440px" caption="The pad on the left has a direct-connect style to the surrounded polygon pour, while the pad on the right has a thermal-relief connection style." caption-position="bottom" >}}
+{{< figure src="/images/2015/01/pads-with-direct-connect-and-thermal-relief.png" width="440px" caption="The pad on the left has a direct-connect style to the surrounded polygon pour, while the pad on the right has a thermal-relief connection style."  >}}